-5) Select the BROWSE tab.
-Add references to the following two files from the EZ-Builder installation directory which is located in C:\Program Files (x86)\Synthiam Inc\EZ-Builder.
+5) Select the BROWSE tab and press the BROWSE button.
+Add references to the following two files by navigating to the EZ-Builder installation directory which is located in C:\Program Files (x86)\Synthiam Inc\EZ-Builder.
 Add references to the two files EZ-Builder.exe and EZ_B.dll.

 6) Now that references are added to your project, we want to prevent these references from being copied to your output build folder during compile time.
 To prevent the referenced files from being copied, simply change the Copy Local value of both EZ-Builder and EZ_B to FALSE in the Solution Explorer.

 There, now your project is configured to begin adding the plugin graphic screen, which is called a Windows Form.
 In the next step, we will add the form and configure it to be used as a plugin.